 Registration, Accreditation, Certification, & Licensing

 Our counsellor training program is designated by the Private Training Institutions Branch (BC Canada) and accredited with the National Council of Psychotherapists (UK) and has received the Educational Quality Association (EQA) seal of approval.
-This means that we are a legitimate training provider or private college whose program and operations have been examined by these outside bodies, but this does not mean our program is accepted everywhere, in the same way as a degree earned in one country will not necessarily be recognized in another country.
+This means that we are a legitimate training provider or private college whose program and operations have been examined by these outside bodies.
+But this does not mean our program is accepted everywhere, in the same way as a degree earned in one country will not necessarily be recognized in another country.

 Counselling in Canada

-Counsellors trained through Clearmind may apply to register with a counselling association which provides credentials, insurance and governs its members.
+Counsellors trained through Clearmind may apply to register with a counselling association which provides credentials, access to insurance providers, and governs its members.
 Our students are eligible to apply to the Association of Cooperative Counselling Therapists (ACCT), and the Canadian Professional Counsellors Association (CPCA), both of which use competency-based criteria to determine whether an applicant is suitable for registration.

 Canadian Counselling Regulation (Colleges)